For a general overview and background on tenancy deposits, please refer to the tenancy deposit guide.

 I didn’t protect my tenant’s deposit!
 HELP!

-If you are one of the many landlords or Letting Agents (yep, they screw up too, but that’s probably no surprise) who have not protected your tenants’ deposit you’ve got a problem.
-Well you know that otherwise you wouldn’t be reading this.
+If you are one of the many landlords or letting agents (yep, they screw up too, but that’s probably no surprise) who have not protected your tenants’ deposit, then you’ve got a problem on your hands.
 Hello, welcome.

-There have been so many changes to Deposit Protection Legislation, since it was foist upon us in the Housing Act 2004, it’s not surprising that so many landlords get it wrong, however, of course, ignorance is no defence in law.
+There have been so many changes to deposit protection legislation since it was introduced under the Housing Act 2004 that it’s not surprising many landlords get it wrong.
+However, ignorance is, of course, no defence in law.

 Your tenant(s) has discovered they can prosecute you and potentially make a quick buck by seeking compensation for your failure to comply with the law.
 Either you pay compensation or face legal action.

-This is unbelievably common, which is pretty sad.
+This is unbelievably common, especially with the rise in No Win, No Fee Tenancy Deposit Recovery Services, which is pretty sad.
 More about what to do in this scenario below.

 This is a typical case where the landlord has just one property, from when he moved in with his girlfriend, and hasn’t a clue about the landlord legal requirements.
 You have also heard through your sources that the tenant can gain compensation… and now you’re scared, wondering if it’s all true.